Skip to main content

 The Baleine model, between speed and waste minimisation

 In 2021, Eni discovered an extensive oil and associated gas field 70 km off the coast of Abidjan at a depth of 1,200 metres.
 It was the first commercial discovery in the country in the past 20 years.
 Baleine, a French word translated as “balena” in Italian and “whale” in English, is being developed in record time, following an approach that characterises us.
 We call it fast track and it consists in running the design, permitting and execution phases in parallel.
 Another innovative aspect of the project is the re-use of existing floating units for the project’s Phase 1 and Phase 2 that have been upgraded and technologically enhanced to ensure accelerated deployment, thus optimising costs and schedules and minimising waste of raw and construction materials.
+The same phased fast-track development model will also be applied to Phase 3.
+In addition to leveraging synergies with existing infrastructure, the project will use a new Floating Production, Storage and Offloading unit (FPSO), designed to deliver high standards of operational efficiency, safety and environmental performance.

 Highlights